Banyc/Quantitative-Linguistics-notes/docs/NLP/WordVectors.md

     -   each vector has `d` dimensions
 -   `u` and `v` vectors are initialized randomly

-Learn more from the back propagation...
+Learn more from the backpropagation...

 Gradient: